 Well, it’s got to be cheap when paid monthly – obviously.
 But, apart from that, you shouldn’t have to sacrifice streaming power or online privacy, and the best cheap monthly VPN services can certainly deliver.

 Currently, the best cheap monthly VPN is IPVanish.
-Its current sale offers unbeatable value on one-month plans, plus it’s one of the top VPNs around.
+Its current sale offers good value on one-month plans, plus it’s one of the top VPNs around.
 We’ve also included our #1-rated VPN ExpressVPN here – while it’s not the cheapest month-to-month, it’s not the most expensive either, and it’s quite simply the best service on the market.

 Why are monthly VPNs so expensive?